-Working in conjunction with local health and public policy officials, SMU has developed a comprehensive plan to enhance the safety of everyone on campus and minimize the spread of COVID-19.
+Developed in conjunction with local health and public policy officials, SMU’s comprehensive plan – implemented during the fall 2020 and updated for spring 2021 – is designed to enhance the campus community’s safety and minimize the spread of COVID-19.

-- SMU is requiring that everyone on the SMU campus wear a face covering over the mouth and nose in all public indoor spaces.
+- SMU requires that everyone on the SMU campus wear a face covering over the mouth and nose in all public indoor spaces.

-- This requirement—in accordance with the latest local ordinance—includes classrooms; building entrances and exits; lobbies and lounges; as well as in hallways, stairwells, restrooms and elevators.
+- This requirement includes classrooms; building entrances and exits; lobbies and lounges; as well as in hallways, stairwells, restrooms and elevators.

 - Face shields do not offer the equivalent protection of face coverings over the mouth and nose.
 However, due to the vocal aspects of classroom instruction, a face shield is an acceptable substitute for faculty members to wear while teaching as long as the instructor also adheres to the other required safety standards.

 - SMU has added plexiglass barriers to podiums, provided face shields and coverings, and distanced desks and lecterns to accommodate faculty in conducting their instructional duties.

 - If additional accommodations, such as a face shield, are needed students should work with SMU’s Disability Accommodations and Success Strategies for available options.

 - SMU strongly encourages the use of multi-ply masks instead of other types of face coverings.
 Faculty can require students in the classroom to wear face masks versus other types of face coverings.